networq/website/getting-started.md

 ### 2) Install NetworQ

 Install NetworQ to run this package.

-Direct a command window to the folder holacracy-package and run:
+* Change directory of the command window, to the folder containing your package, in this example the holacracy-package and run:

 ```
-$ networq install
+$ networq install # install dependencies into packages

 ```

-## Configure NewtorQ to use a package
+## 3) Configure NewtorQ to use the package

 You may configure the `NETWORQ_GRAPH` variable in the `.env` file to any valid NetworQ package.

-* The environmental settings may be adjusted in the command window:
+* The environmental settings may be adjusted using the command prompt:

 ```
 $ edit .env # Adjust for your setup